-Literary, arts, mental health, and LGBT rights activist, author, and journalist Andrew Solomon is also a multiple award-winning author.
+Literary, arts, mental health, and LGBT rights activist, author, and journalist Andrew Solomon is also multiple award-winning authors.
 Along with the National Book Award, National Book Critics Circle Award, Wellcome Book Prize, and Lambda Literary Award, Solomon has also secured a Pulitzer Prize.
 Solomon, the current President of PEN American Center, lives in Greenwich Village.

 Somewhere in New York City, the prolific author Walter Mosely lives to write.
-Known for his bestselling mystery series featuring East Rawlins, Mosely also writes science fiction, political texts, short fiction, and plays.
+Known for his bestselling mystery series featuring, East Rawlins, Mosely also writes science fiction, political texts, short fiction, and plays.
 Among other honors, he has been awarded the O. Henry Award, a Grammy and Pen America’s Lifetime Achievement Award.